 During the first several semesters of coursework, the Program Director serves as the student's academic advisor.
 After admission to candidacy for the degree, the student's dissertation chairperson serves as the student's primary advisor.
 The dissertation chairperson facilitates the dissertation process and works with the student to complete required paperwork associated with the dissertation and graduation, including the following:

-- Dissertation Committee Approval Form

-- Dissertation Proposal Approval Form

-- Results of Dissertation Defense Form

-- All dissertation related forms are available on the School Improvement website.

-- All forms related to graduation can be found on the Registrar's website at Graduation
+- Dissertation Proposal Approval Form - Results of Dissertation Defense Form - All dissertation related forms are available on the School Improvement website. - All forms related to graduation can be found on the Registrar's website.

 Residency Requirement